Eslrusgag/icap-rs/rs-icap-client/README.md

 - `-v, --verbose` — Print parsed ICAP response headers and metadata
 - `-p, --print-request` — Print **exact ICAP wire** that would be sent, then exit
 - `-d, --debug-level <1..5>` — Enable logs (1=errors … 5=trace)

-> Run `rs-icap-client --help` to see the auto‑generated usage for your build (features can affect flags).

 ---

 ## Examples